 |The Southern Ocean’s role in carbon exchange during the last deglaciation|Burke, A.; Robinson, L.F.
 (2012).
 The Southern Ocean’s role in carbon exchange during the last deglaciation.
 Science (Wash.)
 335(6068): 557-561. dx.doi.org/10.1126/science.1208163

 In: Science (Washington).
-American Association for the Advancement of Science: Washington DC.
+American Association for the Advancement of Science: New York, N.Y.
 ISSN 0036-8075, more

 Changes in the upwelling and degassing of carbon from the Southern Ocean form one of the leading hypotheses for the cause of glacial-interglacial changes in atmospheric carbon dioxide.
 We present a 25,000-year-long Southern Ocean radiocarbon record reconstructed from deep-sea corals, which shows radiocarbon-depleted waters during the glacial period and through the early deglaciation.
 This depletion and associated deep stratification disappeared by ~14.6 ka (thousand years ago), consistent with the transfer of carbon from the deep ocean to the surface ocean and atmosphere via a Southern Ocean ventilation event.
 Given this evidence for carbon exchange in the Southern Ocean, we show that existing deep-ocean radiocarbon records from the glacial period are sufficiently depleted to explain the ~190 per mil drop in atmospheric radiocarbon between ~17 and 14.5 ka.